BelkaDev/Mustream/README.md

 # Mustream
-A quick 'hack' to stream any music through the command line.
+A script to stream any music through the command line.

-While you can always reset your ISP, I'm not responsible if you </br>
-get blocked from further scraping. (using a proxy is recommended.) </br>

 ## Description
  This script will look up for the best available result given any keywords. </br>